History of AMTA

 Presently, AMTA hosts 25 regional tournaments, eight opening round championship tournaments and a national championship tournament each season.
 Approximately 600 teams from over 350 universities and colleges will compete in these tournaments.
 In total, AMTA provides a forum for over 5,300 undergraduate students each academic year to engage in intercollegiate mock trial competitions across the country.

-AMTA NEWSLETTER ARCHIVES
+AMTA CONNECT - NEWSLETTER ARCHIVES